Matias Romero Shrooms: Possibly One of the Most Ancient Magic Mushroom Strains Available

-It’s believed that the original sample for this strain was collected in Matias Romero, which is a small town located in Oaxaca in Southern Mexico.
+It’s believed that the original sample for this strain was collected in Matias Romero, a small town in Oaxaca in Southern Mexico.
 The sample was collected by famous mycologist Stephen Pollock (informally known as Professor Fanaticus), who also developed the PK Tek process for magic mushroom cultivation — one of the most famous and widely used methods today.

 Matias Romero Potency & Psilocybin Content

-Most people who are interested in a particular strain either want to know the potency if they plan on consuming it.
+Most people interested in a particular strain want to know the potency if they plan on consuming it.
 In truth, it’s very challenging to nail down the potency of any strain because the tryptamine (psilocybin and psilocin) content can vary substantially from sample to sample and even among fruiting bodies from the same batch.
 The growing conditions and substrate play a major role in determining how potent a particular mushroom will be.
 Even strains that are known to be milder can be very potent if the conditions are just right.